encoredev/encore/README.md

 ## Open Source

-Everything needed to develop and deploy Encore applications is Open Source, including the Backend SDK, parser, compiler, runtime, and CLI.
+Everything needed to develop and deploy Encore applications is Open Source, including the Backend Framework, parser, compiler, runtime, and CLI.
 This includes all code needed for local development and everything that runs in your cloud.

 The Open Source CLI also provides a mechanism to generate a standalone Docker image for your application, so you easily self-host your application.
 [Learn more in the docs](https://encore.dev/docs/how-to/self-host).